core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 5. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process.
 This includes ensuring uniqueness of Sender IDs within each of its OSCORE groups.

-6. Defining a communication policy for each of its OSCORE groups, and signalling it to new endpoints during the join process.
+6. Defining communication policies for each of its OSCORE groups, and signalling them to new endpoints during the join process.

 7. Renewing the Security Context of an OSCORE group upon membership change, by revoking and renewing common security parameters and keying material (rekeying).